I’m Andy Parkin, Managing Director of the Multi Award-Winning Speed Screed. I’m here today to talk about screed thickness.

 Bonded Smoothing Compound Screed Thickness

-A smoothing compound is used in application where you are wanting to go quite thin on the screed thickness.
+A smoothing compound is used in application where you are wanting to go quite thin.
 You are looking to take out some imperfections, and you are bonding directly to the substrate.
 This group of products start at what is termed as “feather edge” which is about 1mm.
 At this screed thickness you are just looking to take out small imperfections.

 Bonded Smoothing Compound Screed Thickness